 Will the proposed project be located close to land uses in other jurisdictions that would benefit, or be negatively impacted, by the project?
 Identify those land uses which would benefit and those which would be negatively affected and describe impacts.

-The proposed development is surrounded by existing residential, commercial, and retail uses.
+The proposed development is surrounded by existing industrial and residential uses.

 ECONOMY OF THE REGION

 According to information on the review form or comments received from potentially affected governments:

 What new taxes will be generated by the proposed project?